 Appendix C: Acknowledgements

 The authors of the Profile wish to thank the EGI Federated Cloud members at large for their valuable feedback and contributions to this document.

+The authors also would like to thank in no particular order John Gordon (STFC), Álvaro López García (IFCA) for their invaluable input.

 Appendix D: Profile type definitions